SPONSORSHIP AND PATRONAGE

 Surfing - ENGIE ambassador in Biarritz/Anglet

-Pauline Ado, 33, is one of France's surf leading figures in.
+Pauline Ado, 34, is one of France's surf leading figures in.
 She started surfing when she was eight years old in Hendaye, in southwestern France, and she joined the French youth teams at 13 years old.
 These beginnings saw a number of achievements at the Junior World Championships, where she won gold in 2006 and 2008.
 Three years later, she joined the exclusive circle of the WSL Championship Tour.
 In 2017, she competed with the national team in the ISA World Surfing Games, where she won gold in both the solo and team events.

 Since 2021, Pauline qualified for Tokyo, for the first appearance at the Olympics.
 Unfortunately, she lost in the round of 16.
 With momentum on her side, the Team ENGIE surfer notched up the wins: vice world champion in 2022, and then vice European champion in 2023.
 Selected for French national team in the World Surfing Games, held in May 2023 in Salvador; she won a silver medal in the team event and finished in ninth place in the individual rankings.
 This summer, qualifying and then taking part in the competition are still her primary aims.
+I n 2024, Pauline was a substitute for Paris.

 Pauline is a professional sportswoman, but she is also engaged in a number of causes.
 She became a Surf Rider ambassador, an association involved in protecting our oceans.
 Since 2009, Pauline has also been the sponsor of the Handi Surf association, her objective being to ensure that surfing is accessible to all people with disabilities.